 Rebecca Whyte Decides to Change the World

 Rebecca Whyte is black.
 Not just black, beautiful.
 Not just beautiful, irresistible.
-She’s not just proud Ethiopian features with a box-office body, she glows.
+She’s not just proud Ethiopian features with a smile that radiates such compassion and love, she glows.
 She’s light itself.
 She can take the dark out of the nighttime, but never turns the daytime black.
-She’s as warm and lovable as the sun, as subtly illuminating as a full moon.
+She’s as warm and brilliant as the sun, as subtly illuminating as a full moon.
 Several decades from now, as Rebecca lies on her deathbed surrounded by friends and family and TV cameras from every continent broadcasting her every labored breath to an audience in the billions, Gaia says, “Maybe you shouldn’t have made her quite so attractive.”

 And God replies, “You could be right.
 But at the time, what with the human family such a degenerate danger to self and others, it seemed like the thing to do.”